 Since consummation of the IPO and Recapitalization, IBG, Inc.'s equity capital structure has been comprised of Class A and Class B common stock.
 All shares of common stock have a par value of \$0.01 per share and have identical rights to earnings and dividends and in liquidation.
-As described previously in this Note 4, Class B common stock has voting power in IBG, Inc. proportionate to the extent of Holdings' and IBG, Inc.'s respective ownership of IBG LLC.
-As of March 31, 2015 and December 31, 2014, 1,000,000,000 shares of Class A common stock were authorized, of which 58,616,821 and 58,612,245 shares have been issued; and 58,478,751 and 58,473,186 shares were outstanding, respectively.
-Class B common stock is comprised of 100 authorized shares, of which 100 shares were issued and outstanding as of March 31, 2015 and December 31, 2014, respectively.
-In addition, 10,000 shares of preferred stock have been authorized, of which no shares are issued or outstanding as of March 31, 2015 and December 31, 2014, respectively.
+As of March 31, 2016 and December 31, 2015, 1,000,000,000 shares of Class A common stock were authorized, of which 64,123,982 and 64,121,150 shares have been issued; and 63,989,156 and 63,985,335 shares were outstanding, respectively.
+Class B common stock is comprised of 100 authorized shares, of which 100 shares were issued and outstanding as of March 31, 2016 and December 31, 2015, respectively.
+In addition, 10,000 shares of preferred stock have been authorized, of which no shares are issued or outstanding as of March 31, 2016 and December 31, 2015, respectively.

 As a result of a federal income tax election made by IBG LLC applicable to the acquisition of IBG LLC member interests by IBG, Inc., the income tax basis of the assets of IBG LLC acquired by IBG, Inc. have been adjusted based on the amount paid for such interests.
 Deferred tax assets were recorded as of the IPO date and in connection with subsequent redemptions of Holdings member interests in exchange for common stock.
 These deferred tax assets are included in other assets in the Company's condensed consolidated statements of financial condition and are being amortized as additional deferred income tax expense over 15 years from the IPO date and from the additional redemption dates, respectively, as allowable under current tax law.
-As of March 31, 2015 and December 31, 2014, the unamortized balance of these deferred tax assets was \$273 million and \$279 million, respectively.
+As of March 31, 2016 and December 31, 2015, the unamortized balance of these deferred tax assets was \$282 million and \$288 million, respectively.

 IBG, Inc. also entered into an agreement (the "Tax Receivable Agreement") with Holdings to pay Holdings (for the benefit of the former members of IBG LLC) 85% of the tax savings that IBG, Inc. actually realizes as the result of tax basis increases.
-These payables, net of payments made to Holdings, are reported as payable to affiliate in the Company's condensed consolidated statements of financial condition.
+These payables to Holdings are reported as payable to affiliate in the Company's condensed consolidated statements of financial condition.
 The remaining 15% is accounted for as a permanent increase to additional paid-in capital in the Company's condensed consolidated statements of financial condition.

-The cumulative amounts of deferred tax assets, payables to Holdings and additional paid-in capital arising from stock offerings from the date of the IPO through March 31, 2015 were \$427 million, \$363 million and \$64 million, respectively.
+The cumulative amounts of deferred tax assets, payables to Holdings and additional paid-in capital arising from stock offerings from the date of the IPO through March 31, 2016 were \$460 million, \$391 million and \$69 million, respectively.
 Amounts payable under the Tax Receivable Agreement are payable to Holdings annually following the filing of IBG, Inc.'s federal income tax return.
-The Company has paid Holdings a cumulative total of \$86 million through March 31, 2015 pursuant to the terms of the Tax Receivable Agreement.
+The Company has paid Holdings a cumulative total of \$99 million through March 31, 2016 pursuant to the terms of the Tax Receivable Agreement.

-The Exchange Agreement, as amended June 6, 2012, provides for future redemptions of member interests and for the purchase of member interests in IBG LLC by IBG, Inc. from Holdings, which could result in IBG, Inc. acquiring the remaining member interests in IBG LLC that it does not own.
-On an annual basis, holders of Holdings member interests are able to request redemption of such member interests over a minimum eight (8) year period following the IPO; 12.5% annually for seven (7) years and 2.5% in the eighth year.
+The Exchange Agreement, as amended, provides for future redemptions of member interests and for the purchase of member interests in IBG LLC by IBG, Inc. from Holdings, which could result in IBG, Inc. acquiring the remaining member interests in IBG LLC that it does not own.
+On an annual basis, members of Holdings are able to request redemption of their interests.